bevyengine/bevy-website/release-content/0.14/release-notes/10756_hooks_and_observers.md

 or when you're taking advantage of observers' ability to emit triggers which are then immediately processed, chaining recursively.

 In the future, we intend to use hooks and observers to [replace `RemovedComponents`], make our hierarchy management more robust, create a first-party replacement for [`bevy_eventlistener`] as part of our UI work and [build out relations].
-These are powerful, abtract tools: we can't wait to see the mad science the community cooks up!
+These are powerful, abstract tools: we can't wait to see the mad science the community cooks up!

 When you're ready to get started, check out the [`component hooks`] and [`observers`] examples for the API details.